 One of the easiest ways to read light is to use your hand.
 When you read light using your hand, you can quickly and easily see how each lighting situation will look on your subject.

 Here's how to do it: Place your hand in the same scene you plan to shoot and slowly tilt it back and forth, up and down.
 Notice how the light illuminates your hand differently depending on its tilt toward or away from your light source?
 Your hand represents how the light will fall on your subject's face, so when you go to place your subject in the scene, you know exactly how to position them for the best results.
 See below:

-We recommend all photographers meter their subjects with a handheld light meter.
-While in-camera meter readings work great in a pinch, a handheld light meter provides the most consistent readings from frame-to-frame.
-And consistent readings create consistent exposures—which lead to consistent scans and ultimately less time in post.
+We recommend all photographers meter their subjects.
+And the best, most accurate way to do this is with a handheld light meter!
+While in-camera meters work great in a pinch, a handheld light meter will provide the most consistent readings from frame-to-frame.
+And consistent readings create consistent exposures—which, again, leads to consistent scans.

 Bulb + Placement

 Where you place your light meter in relation to your subject is important.
 Place your meter directly in front of your subject, bulb out, facing directly toward where you will be standing when you shoot.

 And stand to the side of your meter to avoid bouncing any reflective light off of yourself, which would affect the meter reading.